tacowordpress/taco-theme/README.md

 _Always start with a shell._ | A bare theme for WordPress that uses TacoWordPress

 ### Setup
+This theme can be installed through the taco-installer or by moving the contents of the "src" directory out into a folder that's in "wp-content/themes".

+**Optional Git hooks for deploying distribution files**

 Run `init` from the Taco theme directory to set up your Git hooks.

 ### Webpack
 Run `webpack -d --watch` from the theme directory to create development builds and watch your Javascript and SASS files.